alessionovel/llm-fact-checker/README.md

 # LLM Fact Checker

-Automated fact-checking tool that processes statements from Excel files using locally hosted Large Language Models (LLMs) to determine their veracity and provide confidence scores.
+Automated fact-checking tool that processes statements from Excel files using locally hosted Large Language Models (LLMs) (via Ollama and datapizza-ai) to determine their veracity and provide confidence scores.
+The main script is `queryLLM.py` for local use.
+For cloud/remote APIs (e.g., Azure OpenAI), see `queryLLM-cloud.py` (easily adaptable to other APIs).

 ## Overview

 This tool reads statements from an Excel file, sends each statement to an LLM for analysis, and generates a results file containing the verification status (`TRUE` / `FALSE` / `INSUFFICIENT INFO`) along with confidence scores.
-The tool runs locally using Ollama, leveraging the `datapizza-ai` libraries for structured interaction.
-It can be adapted to remote/API providers with minimal changes.
+The main workflow runs locally using Ollama, leveraging the `datapizza-ai` libraries for structured interaction.
+For cloud or remote API providers, use the `queryLLM-cloud.py` script (see below).

 ## Prerequisites

-Before you begin, make sure you have the following installed:
+Before you begin, make sure you have the following installed for local use:

 1. **Python 3.7+**: Check your version with `python --version` or `python3 --version`
 2. **Ollama**: Download and install from [https://ollama.com](https://ollama.com)
 3. **Llama 3.2 model (default)**: After installing Ollama, pull the model with `ollama pull llama3.2`

+For cloud/remote API use (e.g., Azure OpenAI), see the `queryLLM-cloud.py` script and ensure you have the required API keys and Python packages (see script for details).

 ## Installation